tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 # Acknowledgement

 Thanks to my mentors, Steven Maresca and Tamas K Lengyel, for accepting me as a student in GSoC this year.
 This is my first time at GSoC and this exciting project cannot be proceeded so far without your prompt, helpful instructions and graceful patience.
-Thanks to all Google Summer of Code committees to provide such a great opportunities for us to explore the world of open source!
+Thanks to all Google Summer of Code committees to provide such a great opportunity for us to explore the world of open source!